tobua/papua/README.md

     serve: {
       cleanUrls: false
     },
+    // Entries added to .gitignore in user folder.
+    gitignore: ['test/fixture'],
+    // Added to .prettierignore in plugin configuration.
+    prettierIgnore: ['test'],
     // Use browserslist to determine environment or set to es5, es2015, es2022, etc.
     esVersion: 'browserslist',
     // Configure cypress front end tests.